bonitasoft/bonita-doc/md/custom-widgets.md

 ```

 **Note:**
-If you want use _carousel_ and _slide_ directives in same page as bonita widgets who import `ui-bootstrap-tpls-0.13.0.min.js`,
+If you want use _carousel_ and _slide_ directives in the same page as widgets that import `ui-bootstrap-tpls-0.13.0.min.js` as asset,
 please use this syntax for _carousel_ and _slide_ directives in your template.

 ``` html